snielsson/simple-service-layer-architecture-for-node-express-apps/README.md

 - a cache service, which depends on the log and configuration services.
 - a data service, which depends on the cache, log and configuration services

-Here is the structure of the root folder of the application:
+Here is the folder layout of the application, with 4 route modules in the routes folder and 4 service modules in the services folder:

 ![app folder](Screenshot_1.png)